m417z/ntdoc/descriptions/rtlcreateatomtable.md

-The `RtlCreateAtomTable` routine creates an atom table.
+The `RtlCreateAtomTable` function creates an atom table.

 # Parameters

 ## `NumberOfBuckets` [in]

-Specifies a number of groups used to organize atom entries.
-Each bucket can contain multiple atoms, each having different hash value which helps minimize hash collisions.
+Specifies the number of groups used to organize atom entries.
+Each bucket can contain multiple atoms, each having a different hash value, which helps minimize hash collisions.

-If `NumberOfBuckets` is set to 0, the routine falls back to the default bucket count of 37.
+If `NumberOfBuckets` is set to 0, the function uses a default bucket count of 37.

 ## `AtomTableHandle` [in, out]

-Output of the new created atom table.
+A pointer to a variable that receives the newly created atom table.

-**Note:** The atom table pointer must be set to `NULL` before calling  `RtlCreateAtomTable`, as it automatically allocates the atom table handle using `RtlAllocateHeap`.

-If the pointer is not `NULL`, the routine returns an invalid atom table pointer to the `AtomTableHandle`.
+**Note:** The pointer referenced by `AtomTableHandle` must be set to `NULL` before calling `RtlCreateAtomTable`.
+If the pointer is not `NULL`, the function returns `ERROR_SUCCESS` without modifying the pointer or creating a new atom table.

-The `AtomTableHandle` must contain a header located at the memory address of the atom table post-routine which should be `"Atom"`.

-If the `AtomTableHandle` doesn't contain this header, it indicates that the atom table was not created properly or that the routine fails to create the atom table.

-This can occur if memory for the atom table was already allocated before calling `RtlCreateAtomTable`.

-This header serves as an integrity check to verify that the atom table is created properly.

-# Return
+# Return value

-Returns `STATUS_SUCCESS`.
+Returns `STATUS_SUCCESS` on success.

-The routine can return the following status code:
+The function may return the following status code:
 * `STATUS_NO_MEMORY`
-   * If the routine fails to initialize the atom table handle, the routine  frees the allocated atom table before returning `STATUS_NO_MEMORY`.
+  * The function failed to allocate the atom table handle from the heap.
-   * If the routine fails to allocate the atom table handle from the heap.
+  * The function failed to initialize the atom table handle; in this case, the allocated atom table is freed before returning.

+# Remarks

+After the atom table is created, the memory referenced by `AtomTableHandle` begins with the 4-byte header `"Atom"`.

-# See Also
+# See also

 - `RtlEmptyAtomTable`
 - `RtlAddAtomToAtomTable`